MSM for Dogs: What You Need To Know

 - MSM is a sulfur-containing compound found in some dog supplements for joint health.
 It has been studied for its ability to modulate inflammation and provide antioxidant support.

-- Researchers have studied MSM’s biologic activity, but evidence for a reliable benefit in dogs is lacking.
+- Researchers have studied MSM’s biologic activity, but evidence for a reliable benefit in dogs is limited.

 - MSM should only be used with veterinary guidance, especially if your dog takes medications or has ongoing health concerns.